Google Bay View Campus Achieves LEED Platinum

 Staircase at One & Five Bank Street

-Simon Groves, a senior associate in our London office, discusses the unique asymmetrical staircase at One Bank Street in London.
-The 700,000 square foot office tower at Canary Wharf was designed by Kohn Pederson Fox with Adamson Associates (International) Limited as Executive Architect.
+Simon Groves, a Senior Associate in our London office, recently shared details on the unique asymmetrical staircase at One Bank Street in London, via Archello.
+The 700,000-square-foot office tower at Canary Wharf was designed by Kohn Pederson Fox with Adamson Associates (International) Limited as Executive Architect.
 Interiors were provided by TP Bennett.

-“I wanted to create a staircase that had a pure form,” said Simon Groves, a senior associate at Adamson.
+“I wanted to create a staircase that had a pure form,” says Groves, who lead the refinement of the feature stair.
 “Simplifying the ribbons of the inner and outer balustrade enclosures, and raising them to 1900mm, with no unnecessary undulation at the landings between the stair flights was key.
 This meant there were no stop-start points in the balustrades, just a pure form.”